Old Quebec Walk (Self Guided), Quebec City

 1) Museum of Civilization (Musee de la Civilisation) (must see)

-The Museum of Civilization is found in the heart of Quebec City's port district, not far from the shores of the St. Lawrence River.
+The Museum of Civilization is found in the heart of Quebec City's port district, not far from the shores of the Saint Lawrence River.
 Inaugurated in 1988, the museum explores the history (much as the present and the future) of human civilization and that of Quebec, in particular.

 Architecturally, the venue comprises several historic buildings, such as the former Bank of Quebec edifice, the Guillaume-Estèbe house (Maison Guillaume-Estèbe) – now home to the museum shop and administration, and the vaulted cellars of the Pagé-Quercy house.
 Albeit generally in line with the traditional style of this part of the city, the museum's main building's modern exterior – the roof, the windows, and the bell tower – strikingly contrasts the neighboring architecture.

 Designed by Moshe Safdie, the mastermind behind Montreal's revolutionary Habitat 67, the museum's front entry is tucked away into an incline, which gives it a bit of a natural touch, with a glass roof and greenery sprouting along the sides.
 Once inside, you will find yourself in a well-lit spacious lobby, clad in glass and dominated by Astri Reusch's "La Débâcle" sculpture.
-This environmental piece is said to be inspired by the springtime accumulation of ice in the St. Lawrence river.
+This environmental piece is said to be inspired by the springtime accumulation of ice in the Saint Lawrence river.

 The three-story building accommodates ten different exhibits simultaneously, three of which are permanent and rooted in the region's history.
 The one called “The Time of Quebecers” (“Le Temps des Québécois”) is a summary of significant events that have shaped modern Quebec, from the days of the first nations and Inuit culture to the present.